• Skip to primary navigation

 Starting out on a low histamine diet

 I have a longer post – 10 tips for starting a low histamine diet – that you may find helpful if you are new to this diet.
 Essentially though, I would begin by working out all the foods that you can eat.
 Write them down if need be, so you have a positive list of ‘allowed’ foods.
-Then work out some meals that you can put together with those ingredients.
-Focus on starches, meat, fish or dairy and then add the fruit and vegetables.
-Try not to dwell on the higher histamine foods that are restricted as that can bring on a negative mindset.

-Once you have your ‘allowed’ list, have a think about whether any of your favourite meals can be put together with a few alterations.
+Once you have your ‘allowed’ list, have a think about whether any of your favorite meals can be put together with a few alterations.
 My easy low histamine food swaps post may be helpful here.
 For example, swap types of cheese, replace tomatoes with roasted peppers, and coconut milk for sour cream or similar.
 The taste may not be identical, but it may even taste better with a few swaps here and there!

 Following the SIGHI list as a vegan